-It is interesting to notice that the $O(1/g)$ in the previous equation stands for power-like corrections which in principle can be computed by inspecting the sub-leading terms of the lhs of (\ref{BKeq}).
+It is interesting to notice that the $O(1/g)$ in the previous equation stands for power-like corrections which in can be computed by inspecting the sub-leading terms of the l.h.s. of (\ref{BKeq}).